 "He is not my brother.
 I have always been an only child," she responded with a steely edge to her voice.
 There was a long pause.
 Sasuke blew out a long breath, attracting her gaze again.

-"You may not believe me… but I think I understand," answered Sasuke.
+"Well… it seems like all the rumors that travel over the border aren't to be trusted," he decided.
+And then he added, "You may not believe me… but I think I understand.
+Family matters can be difficult."
 He cast his eyes up at the sky and then met her searching look.
 The way his mouth quirked up on just one side made his smile somehow sad.
-For a short moment, Sakura somehow knew that he wasn't lying.
+For a moment, Sakura somehow knew that he wasn't lying.

 By the time they made it back to the palace half an hour later, they were laughing and joking again.
 They left their horses at the stables and weaved through the kitchens on the way back into the castle.
 Sasuke swiped a couple turnovers fresh from the oven.
-He tossed her one and then popped the other in his mouth, immediately sucking in quick breaths as the hot pastry burnt his tongue.
+One of the chefs said something scolding as he glimpsed the theft.
+But then he laughed and waved them on.
+That one interaction filled Sakura with such a sudden wave of nostalgia that, for a moment, she felt sick to her stomach.
+But she had to pull herself together when Sasuke tossed her one.
+He popped the other in his mouth, immediately sucking in quick breaths as the hot pastry burnt his tongue.
 Sakura let hers cool a few extra moments before she wolfed it down too.

 "On the other hand, you, my friend, smell absolutely atrocious," Sakura commented as they climbed the stairs together.